Stay Away From Illness During Winter

 1. Don't eat cream-based soups

 Avoid them as they are typically very high in corn starch and could lead to weight gain in some individuals.
-Better opt for broth-based soups as it decongests your respiratory system, clears your sinus and also reduces throat irritation.
+Better opt for broth-based soups as they decongest your respiratory system, clear your sinus and also reduce throat irritation.

 2. Don’t eat fried snacks

-Try to avoid oily junk as because of more good food and less outdoor activity can make you pile on extra kilos.
-Don’t buy ready-to-cook soup mixes instead try making them from scratch with plenty of veggies at home.
+Try to avoid oily junk, because of more good food and less outdoor activity can make you pile on extra kilos.
+Don’t buy ready-to-cook soup mixes instead; try making them from scratch with plenty of veggies at home.

 3. Don’t be careless about vaccination.